TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/PhpFileFormatting/UsingPhpdoc/Index.rst

 phpDoc.
 For information on phpDoc use for class declarations see "Class information block".

+The single parts of information for a phpDoc keyword are separated by one single space.

 Note that the :code:`@author` tag should **not** be used in function or method phpDoc comment blocks – only at class level – because it is too liable to change frequently and authors would accumulate indefinitely.